Princess Anne WMA

 All hunting is carefully controlled in an effort to provide a quality and successful hunting experience.
 Waterfowl hunting is permitted from designated floating blind locations on management area marshes and near the shoreline of the state park.
 Use of the floating blind sites, available from the Princess Anne Headquarters at the Trojan Tract.

-The Whitehurst and Beasley tracts of the Princess Anne Wildlife Management Area will be open for archery deer hunting October 9-20 (excluding Sunday October 14).
+The Whitehurst and Beasley tracts of the Princess Anne Wildlife Management Area will be open for archery deer hunting October 1-31, (excluding Sundays).
 These two tracts, which are primarily marsh and wooded wetlands, combined are approximately 700 acres and are located in the City of Virginia Beach just east of Creeds.
-Interested hunters must obtain a signed letter of authorization from the Princess Anne Wildlife Management Area Supervisor.
 No lottery approval or daily reservations are required.
-Successful hunters will be required to submit physical data from harvested deer.

 Hunters may scout the area prior to the season on Sundays and portable tree stands are welcome.
 Participants will be required to wear blaze orange.
-For more information contact Jason Waguespack at (757) 323-1581 or at Jason.Waguespack@dgif.virginia.gov.
+For more information contact the Regional Office at (804) 829.6580.

 Over the years, changes in salinity and the decline in aquatic vegetation, has altered the fishery in Back Bay proper.
 Currently, white perch is the primary sport fish in the bay.
 Anglers continue to take largemouth bass and bluegill from the creeks feeding the bay.
 These creeks also offer excellent fishing for channel catfish during the spring spawning period.